MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_09_Enable just-in-time access on a VM.md

    - Under **JIT VM access configuration,** you can either edit the existing settings of an already protected port or add a new custom port.
    - When you've finished editing the ports, select **Save.**

-### Request access to a JIT-enabled VM from the Azure virtual machine's connect page.
+### Exercise 2: Request access to a JIT-enabled VM from the Azure virtual machine's connect page.

 >**Note**: When a VM has a JIT enabled, you have to request access to connect to it.
 You can request access in any of the supported ways, regardless of how you enabled JIT.